The Logos: The Meletic Testament (Chapter 21 The Vision)

 47. I watched the Christian's eyes—bright, unwavering, filled with the certainty of one who believes he has glimpsed eternity, but was oblivious to his reality.

-48. I pitied him, not for his beliefs, but for the illusion of his purpose, the conviction of his message, the narrative with which he gathered the crowd.
+48. I pitied him, not for his religious beliefs, but for the illusion of his purpose, the conviction of his message, the narrative with which he gathered the crowd.

 51. That evening, we returned to Sosibios’ home, where the oil lamps cast long shadows on the walls and the air was thick with the scent of thyme and contemplation.